 METRICS AND PLANNING

-At the begining of the project the Development team defined the areas of the app they would start working on: stories, tasks, subtasks, and dependencies on the backlog.
+At the beginning of the project the Development team defined the areas of the app they would start working on: stories, tasks, subtasks, and dependencies on the backlog.

 We organized the work per quarter, prioritizing stories in such a way that would not block each other, and starting with the ones that would allow us to reutilize the most material in further pages.